diaskevin/10_COMMUNITY-LEARNING/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 CH01

-WIP	Verify No chapter 99 (no duplicate code)
-WIP     Verify chapter for MAC,
+WIP	Verify Not_running Chapter 99 (no duplicate code) WIP     Verify chapter for MAC- CH98
-WIP 	Verify Backwardly compatable (Legacy Version & Obsolete)
+WIP 	Verify Backwardly compatable (Legacy Version-CH97 & Obsolete-96)
 WIP    	Verify use of IntelliJ TIPS to 'write CH01 statement that are of a syntactically correct construct'
 	   	Use IntelliJ TIP: Complete the statement Ctrl   Shift   ↩ Enter Start by typing a method declaration, a method call or a statements: